python4ESAC/python4ESAC/source/pure_python/types.rst

 Most things in Python are objects.
 But what is an object?

-Every constant, variable, or function in Python is actually a object with a type and associated attributes and methods.
+Every constant, variable, or function in Python is actually an object with a type and associated attributes and methods.
 An *attribute* a property of the object that you get or set by giving the
 <object_name> + dot + <attribute_name>, for example ``img.shape``.
 A